ManoF5/Python-Exercices/README.md

 071       | ATM Machine Simulator

 ## World 3
+072       | Extensive Numbers
+073       | Higher and lower Value
+075       | Data analysis in a Tuple

 ## C to Python
 Transforming code made in C to Python language